How to Write a Thesis Proposal - Template & Examples

 - Know all the requirements before you start writing a proposal.
 It includes length, font, spacing, etc.

 - Use simple words so that the readers can understand easily.

 - Always check your proposal and carefully proofread for mistakes.

 - Write answers and solutions to your problem in the conclusion as it provides a base for future research.

 - Keep a record of your referencing from the start and triple check it before submitting the proposal.

 - Plan, organize and structure your proposal within a clearly defined deadline.

 - Use pictures and graphs to illustrate background material, sample data, and analysis techniques.

-If you want to make a contribution to your chosen field, the first part is to deal with a solid proposal.
-However, not everyone is capable of writing well.
+If you want to contribute to your chosen field, the first part deals with a solid proposal.
+However, not everyone is capable of writing it well.
 If you are one of them, taking help from a professional service is a good option.